learn-static/writing-with-visualizations/content/start/web-setup.md

 1. Go to the [Writing with Visualizations](https://github.com/learn-static/text-analysis){:target="_blank" rel="noopener"} repository and locate and click on the green "Use This Template" button (appears on the top right side of the screen above the code area).
 Note that the "Use This Template" button only appears if you're logged into GitHub!
 2. This brings you to a "Create a new repository" form.
 Follow these steps:
     1. **Repository name**: Use a lowercase name without spaces or odd characters (no `$`, `#`, `@`, `?`, `!`, etc.).
 Hyphens (`-`) and underscores (`_`) are okay to use.
 Keep in mind that this repository name will become part of your project site's URL, so think through how it will look as a link!
-    2. In the **Description** text box, add a very brief description of your project, something like: `My digital history project for HIST 320`.
+    2. In the **Description** text box, add a very brief description of your project, something like: `My multimedia essay project`.
     3. Select the option for "**Public**" repository.
     4. Leave the "Include all branches" option **Unchecked**!
     5. Click on the green button titled "**Create repository from template**".
 This will take you to your new repository (note that it may take a few seconds to generate).